dahlia/fedify/docs/manual/actor.md

 an array of `Multikey` instances.
 Usually you don't have to create them manually.
-Instead, you can register a key pairs dispatcher through the `~ActorCallbackSetters.setKeyPairsDispatcher()` method so that Fedify can dispatch appropriate key pairs by the actor's bare handle:
+Instead, you can register a key pairs dispatcher through the `~ActorCallbackSetters.setKeyPairsDispatcher()` method so that Fedify can dispatch appropriate key pairs by the actor's identifier:

 ~~~~ typescript{4-6,10-14,17-26} twoslash
 import { type Federation, Person } from "@fedify/fedify";